What are ‘Technical Limits’ in grid connections?

 How will ‘Technical Limits’ be implemented?

-The Technical Limits will be implemented through an scheme owned by the DNO.
-NGESO will provide the DNO with the appropriate limits for power flow through the supergrid transformers (SGTs) at the GSP.
+The Technical Limits will be implemented through a scheme owned by the DNO.
+NESO will provide the DNO with the appropriate limits for power flow through the supergrid transformers (SGTs) at the GSP.
 The DNO will monitor the power flow through the SGTs and will control the output of customers connecting under the Technical Limits scheme, so that the limit is never exceeded.
 There will be a LIFO (Last In First Out) stack, to put customers in commercial queue order, in terms of who is curtailed in which order.

 • Phase 1a.
 Transmission Thermal Enabling Works must be required at the GSP, with no fault level works.
 It will be a single user GSP, with customers with long connection timescales.